syncfusion-content/blazor-docs/blazor/common/deployment/deployment-iis.md

 ---
 layout: post
-title: Deploy Blazor Server App to IIS | Syncfusion
+title: Deploy a Blazor Web App to IIS | Syncfusion
 description: Learn here all about deploying the Blazor application with Syncfusion Blazor Components to IIS server.
 platform: Blazor
 component: Common
 documentation: ug
 ---

-# Deploy Blazor Server App to IIS server
+# Deploy Blazor Web App to IIS server

-This section provides information about deploying a Blazor Server applications with the Syncfusion Blazor components to IIS server.
+This section provides information about deploying a Blazor Web applications with the Syncfusion Blazor components to IIS server.

 Refer to [Host and deploy ASP.NET Core Blazor](https://learn.microsoft.com/en-us/aspnet/core/blazor/host-and-deploy/?view=aspnetcore-7.0&tabs=visual-studio) topic for more information.